windmill-labs/windmilldocs/docs/core_concepts/1_scheduling/index.md

 <br/>

-Voilà, all done!
 The process is very simple but it will allow you to schedule tasks with confidence and get an aggregated view on them.

 Not only can you build scheduled jobs [from Windmill](../../getting_started/00_how_to_use_windmill/index.mdx) but also you can import all your existing scripts - as Windmill supports TypeScript, Python, Go, Bash or SQL - [as did one of our esteemed users](/blog/stantt-case-study) for their own scheduled jobs.